 From time to time, the Company is subject to various claims, charges and litigation matters that arise in the ordinary course of business.
 The Company records a provision for a liability when it is both probable that the loss has been incurred and the amount of the loss can be reasonably estimated.
 If the Company determines that a loss is reasonably possible and the loss or range of loss can be reasonably estimated, it discloses the possible loss or range of loss.
 Any potential gains associated with legal matters are not recorded until the period in which all contingencies are resolved and the gain is realized or realizable.
-Depending on the nature and timing of any such proceedings that may arise, an unfavorable resolution of a matter could materially affect the Company's future consolidated results of operations, cash flows or financial position in a particular period.
-Except if otherwise indicated, it is not reasonably possible to determine the probability of loss or estimate damages for any of the matters discussed below, and therefore, the Company has not established reserves for any of these matters.
+Depending on the nature and timing of any such proceedings that may arise, an unfavorable resolution of a matter could materially affect the Company's future consolidated results of operations, cash flows or financial possible to determine the probability of loss or estimate damages for any of the matters discussed below, and therefore, the Company has not established reserves for any of these matters.